 University of Minnesota, Essentia Health propose $1B partnership on academic medicine

-The U announced “proposed framework” to form a nonprofit entity with the Duluth-based health system, but the connection to Fairview’s University of Minnesota Medical Center is unclear.
+The U announced a “proposed framework” for a nonprofit entity with the Duluth-based health system, but the connection to Fairview’s University of Minnesota Medical Center is unclear.

 The Minnesota Star Tribune

-University of Minnesota President Dr. Rebecca Cunningham and Essentia Health chief executive Dr. David Herman in a photo distributed by the university on Jan.
-24, 2025.
+University of Minnesota President Dr. Rebecca Cunningham and Essentia Health CEO Dr. David Herman.

-The University of Minnesota and Duluth-based Essentia Health announced ambitious but vague plans on Friday to create an “all-Minnesota health system solution” through a $1 billion joint investment over five years.
+The University of Minnesota and Duluth-based Essentia Health announced ambitious plans and raised plenty of questions Friday by proposing to create an “all-Minnesota health system solution” that would include a $1 billion joint investment over five years.

 The U and Essentia, which operates hospitals and clinics in northern Minnesota, described what they called a “proposed framework” for creating a new nonprofit entity to provide patient care while supporting the university’s academic health training programs, which produce a large share of the state’s health care workforce.